Vinegar Hill Camp

 Kai at the Camp Kitchen

 You will find the Camp Kitchen near the bathroom block at the southern end of the campground.
-There are free cups of tea, breakfast, and plenty of friendly people to make you feel at home,
+There are cups of tea, toast, and plenty of friendly people to make you feel at home.
+The kitchen is run by a member of our community, and help with dish washing, cooking, donations of food (potatoes, coffee, carrots, tomato sauce cans, sausages etc) are welcome, as are cash donations to help cover costs.

 Every year there are a series of events from Christmas to New Year eve. which often include Fashion of the Fields competition and runway, Pick a Purse, the annual ‘girls vs boys’ softball game (trans folks welcome, non-binary people choose which team to join).